greena13/redux-and-the-rest/README.md

 * `isFinishedDestroying(item)` - Whether the request to destroy the item is finished
 * `isFinishedSaving(item)` - Whether the request to save the item is finished
 * `isFinishedSyncing(itemOrList)` - Whether the request to sync the item or list is finished

+To check against custom statuses, you can use the more generic:

+* `isFinished(itemOrList, statusList)` - Whether a resource item or list has exited the provided status (or any value in the status list) and is now in a success or error state

 Checking the result of the latest sync with the remote API: